kitnil/awesome/README.md

 ## JavaScript

+- [HTMLang](https://github.com/tsoding/HTMLang) - HTML as a Programming Language.
+Finally all of your dreams came true.
 - [integrapptor](https://github.com/mickael-kerjean/integrapptor) - A browser integrating all your apps in one place
 - [cabot](https://github.com/arachnys/cabot) - Self-hosted, easily-deployable monitoring and alerts service - like a lightweight PagerDuty
 - [selenium-ide](https://github.com/SeleniumHQ/selenium-ide) - Open Source record and playback test automation for the web.